 While experiencing some of the same types of injuries, fewer occur in individuals over 45 than under.
-Mostly likely, this comes from the increased caution and decreased activity usually accompanying aging.
+Most likely, this comes from the increased caution and decreased activity usually accompanying aging.

 Within the total number of injuries, males receive 73%.
 Children are the second age group (25%) receiving the most eye injuries.

 In this age group, falls cause the most eye injuries.
 The top reason for falls is a loss of balance.
-Preventing injuries caused by falls starts with a doctor visit to address health issues.
-Then, make sure the home provides sturdy support structures for moving about and walkways for everyday activities stay clear.
+Preventing injuries caused by falls starts with a doctor’s visit to address health issues.
+Then, ensure the home provides sturdy support structures for moving and walkways for everyday activities to stay clear.

 Awareness Promotes Prevention

 Preventing 90% of eye injuries comes by wearing protective eyewear.
 Therefore, every home needs at least one pair of safety glasses.

 In addition, making the environment itself safer also helps prevent eye injury.
 Begin by identifying the most likely sources of eye injuries.